 Tinnitus is a symptom associated with many forms of hearing problems.
 (It can also be a symptom of other health problems.)
 Tinnitus is typically caused by:

 Hearing Loss – Most people who have tinnitus also have some kind of hearing loss.

 Loud Noise – Exposure to loud noise can cause permanent hearing loss and tinnitus.
 Continued exposure can make the tinnitus and hearing loss become worse.

 Medication – More than 200 medicines, including aspirin, can cause tinnitus.
 If you have tinnitus and you take medicine, ask your doctor or pharmacist whether your medicine could be the cause.

-Sam Bennett qualified as a tinnitus counselor in 2007, and further qualified in hypnotherapy, stress management and neuro linguistic programming in 2009, and can provide support and information on tinnitus; its causes; symptoms, and solutions.
+Sam Bennett qualified as a tinnitus counsellor in 2007, and further qualified in hypnotherapy, stress management and neuro-linguistic programming in 2009, and can provide support and information on tinnitus; its causes; symptoms, and solutions.